 Leading land-use case studies by local government

 Land-use planning strategies are an important part of Local Government's response in mitigating and preparing for climate change.
-Local Government NSW and OEH have prepared case studies on how three NSW councils have addressed the need to prepare for climate change through land-use planning strategies.
+Local Government NSW, together with us, have prepared case studies on how three NSW councils have addressed the need to prepare for climate change through land-use planning strategies.
 The case studies are:

 - Planning for sea level rise and flooding in a changing climate - Lake Macquarie City Council action